HACManchester/documentation/docs/Workshop_Areas/Welding/index.md

 - Welding/Grinding gloves
 - Welding aprons

+/// admonition | Note
-???+ note
+    type: note

 You are free to bring your own PPE equipment, however it MUST be suitable for the task at hand.
+///
 ### PPE you must have

 - P3 Respirator such as [option1](https://www.amazon.co.uk/dp/B01B6CT66E?psc=1&ref=ppx_yo2ov_dt_b_product_details), [option2](https://www.screwfix.com/p/jsp-force-8-medium-mask-respirator-with-press-to-check-filters-p3/1863f), [option3](https://www.screwfix.com/p/gvs-spr501-medium-large-half-mask-respirator-p3/6922g)

+/// admonition | Important
-???+ warning "Important"
+    type: warning

 When attending to induction or when working in the welding are you MUST bring your own P3 respirator.
+///

 ### Risk Assessment [TBC]